durwa004/thesis_workflow/README.md

-VARIANT_ANNOTATION - scripts for running SnpEff, Ensembl-VEP and ANNOVAR GENETIC_BURDEN - scripts for running the genetic burden pipeline VARIANT_PRIORITIZATION - scripts for prioritizing each of the diseases for investigation
+VARIANT_ANNOTATION - scripts for running SnpEff, Ensembl-VEP and ANNOVAR GENETIC_BURDEN - scripts for running the genetic burden pipeline VARIANT_PRIORITIZATION - scripts for prioritizing each of the diseases for investigation TRANSFERRING_DATA - scripts for transferring data from interval bio to MSI